 In a rapidly changing economic environment, the organisational strategy is frequently subject to adjustment.
 This makes early navigation, instead of managing and controlling, increasingly important to keep in touch with developments.
 The trick is to test, learn and iterate in an agile way.

 A Strategic Accommodation Roadmap supports navigation between cost control and value creation.
 It provides robust and comprehensible measurement data to substantiate business cases, budget requests and the degree of being in control.
 As a result, the accommodation (Physical, Digital, Social) remains in every phase of its life cycle, dynamically and proactively aligned with the heartbeat of the organisation and its people.
 Accommodation as a ‘pacemaker’ that supports the organisation to continue to pulse in a normal and healthy rhythm.

-The Strategic Accommodation Roadmap and RE-GPS help to approach the accommodation assignment integrally and to maintain a dialogue with each other in order to gain new insights with regard to the assignment, for example through changes in the primary process, technological possibilities or external developments offer.
+The Strategic Accommodation Roadmap and RE-GPS help to approach the accommodation assignment integrally and to maintain a dialogue with each other in order to gain new insights with regard to the assignment, for example through changes in the primary process, technological possibilities or external developments offered.
 It supports the transformation of approaching the learn/work environment from mainly costs to also creating value for the organisation.

 Understanding the complex interrelationship in the eco-system of the learn/work environment supports better decision making.
 Not only measurement information is required but you need also values to determine what an adequate learn/work environment is for your specific national and local context.